minthauzens/helloit.bootcamp.lottery/README.md

     when should crudRepository save be used and when to write custom update query? what errors should i throw, if i have already validated for the possible cause, so if they use my methods in correct order, the error should never be thrown. how to design the project structure for it.

+Be mindful of commas in JSONs!! hard to notice, but may cause bugs in your tests